 Introduction to Management Accounting

-Organizations operate in a very dynamic and in a competitive environment.
+Organizations operate in a very dynamic and competitive environment.
 So effective decision-making is important for organizational success and survival.
-Therefore reports provided by the management accountant to the managers will help them in making timely and appropriate decisions.
-The present report emphasizes on nature and role of management accountants, users of the management reports, the difference between financial accounting and management accounting and the purpose of the costing techniques.
+Therefore, reports provided by the management accountant to the managers will help them in making timely and appropriate decisions.
+The present report emphasizes the nature and role of management accountants, users of the management reports, the difference between financial accounting and management accounting, and the purpose of the costing techniques.

 Classification of Cost